Python | Introduction to Web development using Flask

 Save the above example as hello.py and run from power shell.
 Next, open the browser and enter the URL http://localhost:5000/hello/GeeksforGeeks.

-In addition to the default string variable part, other datatypes like int, float and path(for directory separator channel which can take slash) is also used.
+In addition to the default string variable part, other data types like int, float, and path(for directory separator channel which can take slash) are also used.
 The URL rules of Flask are based on Werkzeug’s routing module.
 This ensures that the URLs formed are unique and based on precedents laid down by Apache.

 Blog Number 555 # Enter this URL in the browser ? http://localhost:5000/rev/1.1 Revision Number: 1.100000

 Dynamic Building of the URL for a specific function is done using

 url_for() function.
 The function accepts the name of the function as first argument, and one or more keyword arguments.
 See this example

 To test this, save the above code and run through python shell and then open browser and enter the following URL:-